-AS ASSIGN YOUR OWN GRADE In the space to the right, please indicate the grade you earned for your learning in this class.
-10. Why did you make this choice for your final grade?
+ASS ASSIGN YOUR OWN GRADE In the space to the right, please indicate the grade you earned for your learning in this class.
+10. 0.
+Why did you make this choice for your final grade?
 What led to this decision?
-11. How meaningful is this single letter in summarizing your learning during your 12 weeks of experiences in this class?
-How accurate is this "measurement" of your performance?
+11. 1.
+How meaningful is this single letter in summarizing your learning during your 12 weeks class?
+How accurate is this "measurement" of your performance? s of experiences in this